JohnDevlopment/doctool/README.md

     extends Node

 Notice the inclusion of `class_name` and `extends`.
-Both of those declarations are neccessary in order for Doctool to process this file.
+Both of those declarations are necessary in order for Doctool to process this file.

 ### Properties